Umberto Eco’s masterpiece novel The Name of the Rose has a critical plot point centered around a debate about laughter.

 God loves average people, and that’s why he made so many of them.
 That was what I always told myself in the moments, not-infrequent, when my own mediocrity was painfully evident.
 But of course it never really comforted me.
 I always secretly wanted to break free from averageness, to achieve some remarkable and awe-inspiring thing, to impress my friends and family and graze on the greener grass at the right end of the bell curve.

 There’s an episode of the show 30 Rock in which Tracy Morgan’s character hopes to win a Golden Globe for his new movie Hard to Watch.
 The title of the fictional movie is poking fun at the lamentable fact that many of the movies that win today’s most prestigious awards are painful experiences for viewers.
 The difficulty or impossibility of enjoying these hard-to-watch movies seems to be taken as evidence of their artistic merit.
-This seems to be precisely wrong: the best art should be joyful, should make us happy, and should be easy to watch even if hard to fully understand or appreciate.

 My first motivation to see The Lives of Others was that I heard that William F. Buckley, Jr. said it was the best movie he had ever seen.
 Presumably, Buckley liked it at least partially because it is a compellingly anti-Communist film, and opposition to Communism was a large part of the 20th century American conservatism he spent his life cherishing and defending.
 But Buckley was no cretin either – he was educated and thoughtful, and had enough aesthetic sensibility to know a good movie from a bad one.